claire-west/svstudio-manual/docs/keybinds.md

 # Default Keybinds

 Most keybinds in Synthesizer V Studio map directly to one of the functions accessible via the menus at the top of the application, and are labelled according to their location.
-Since user scripts also appear in the top menus, this means many custom functions can also be assigned a hotkey.
+Since [user scripts](advanced/scripting.md) also appear in the top menus, this means many custom functions can also be assigned a hotkey.

-A function's associated keybind will be displayed to its right in any dropdown or right-click menus it appears in.
+A function's associated keybind will be displayed to its right in dropdown and right-click menus.

 Keyboard shortcuts can be modified at the bottom of the Settings panel.